aMorteza/TCP-NS2-Congestion-Control/ReadMe.md

 * Network simulation iteration numbers is configurable in start.sh file.
 * The .png flows plots stored in /img folders.
-* The .tr trace files stored in /traces used for ploting.
+* The .tr trace files stored in /traces used to calculate congestion parameters.
-* The .nam topology animation files stored in /nams used for network animator.
+* The .nam trace files stored in /nams used for network animator.

 * Uncomment line 51 in sim.tcl (finish function) to get ns2 topology animations.